broadinstitute/wot/docs/examples/generating_data.md

 ## Plotting two features ##

-The best way to visualize you data is using the Force-directed Layout Embedding to project it into 2 dimensions.
+One of the best ways to visualize your dataset is to use Force-directed Layout Embedding to project your data into 2 dimensions.

 However, you might also want to just plot 2 specific features of you dataset.
 The following snippet does that :